 Senate Republicans seek drastic asylum limits in emergency funding package

-Washington — Senate Republicans are seeking drastic limits on asylum in an emergency funding package requested by President Biden that includes billions of dollars for Ukraine, Israel and other national security priorities, according to an outline of the senators' priorities released Monday.
+Washington — Senate Republicans are seeking drastic limits on asylum and other immigration programs in an emergency funding package requested by President Biden that includes billions of dollars for Ukraine, Israel and other national security priorities, according to an outline of the senators' priorities released Monday.

 Senate Republicans' proposal